 Saturday July 31, 3:00-4:00 pm, Sounds of Sumatra: An Indonesian dance, music and song workshop

 As a vast archipelago, Indonesia has more than 17,000 islands.
 In this special event, Saung Budaya, an acclaimed New York-based Indonesian dance group, will present the music and dance of Sumatra, one of the largest islands, focusing on the Acehnese, Minangkabau, and Batak peoples.
 The company will lead a short interactive workshop on Acehnese song with accompanying movements.
 Learn more about the Saung Budaya Dance company at www.saungbudaya.com.

 Saturday October 2, 2:00 pm, The World in the City: Pamiri Storytime

 Passing on a language has everything to do with children, and creating storybooks in endangered languages is vital.
 Come—young and old!—to hear children’s stories in the Pamiri languages of Tajikistan, part of a new collection ELA will be launching at the event.
-Wakhi speaker and Pamiri language champion Husniya Khujamyorova will lead the event.
+Pamiri language expert Husniya Khujamyorova will lead the event.

 Saturday October 16, 2 pm, Closing Reception: The Migration Codex and Mother Tongues

 Join us to celebrate the closing of two artist installations at the ELA house: Mother Tongues by Yuri Marder and The Migration Codex by Cinthya Santos Briones!
 Meet and hear from the artists and from ELA Co-Director Daniel Kaufman.